nowroz/SearchRecipe/README.md

 - JSONDecoder()
 - ContentUnavailableView()

+> [!NOTE]
-_The value hard-coded for the header 'Authorization' in this project is publicly available to [Food2Fork](https://food2fork.ca) api_
+> The value hard-coded for the header 'Authorization' in this project is publicly available to [Food2Fork](https://food2fork.ca) api

 ## App Preview
 *Please wait for the demo GIF to load*